lyleresnick/lyleresnick.github.io/_drafts/A Crash Course on VIPER.md

 ## Introduction

 I've been exploring and using VIPER now for about 2 years.
-I think it is a really sensible solution for organizing and reducing the size of a view controller.
+I think it is a really sensible solution for organizing and reducing the size of a massive View Controller.

-Reducing the size of a viewController is a notable goal, but how should it be done?
+Reducing the size of a UIViewController is a notable goal, but how should it be done?

 One common way to architect an app is to layer the app into an interface layer and a service layer.